gahan-corporation/wyatt/docs/reference/javascript.rst

 Assertions
 ----------

-As noted above, Odoo Web's tests use `qunit assertions`_.
+As noted above, Gerp Web's tests use `qunit assertions`_.
 They are available globally (so they can just be called without references to anything).
 The following list is available: